khalidr/DynamicValidation/README.md

   }
 }
 ```
+This json would pass validation.

 **Note that only the json fields in the `attributes` element will be validated.**

 If there were errors during creation, they will be returned to the user.
-Otherwise, the `FoodUnit` will be created and the associated `id` will be returned.
+Otherwise, the `FoodUnit` will be created and the generated `id` will be returned.

 Here is an overview of the sequence of steps that occur during a create: